EdenWise/hjcrc/HJCSIC_part1_scrap.md

 * *Personal Salvation*... "get **saved**".
 * Because the Jews are *safely* above it all... they get to decide who gets included.
-* Safety is coveted in nature.
-To even be able to depend on it a little is an *addiction*.
-Having it leads to conservatism, a dispersal of toleration (one fails to see how their safety effects the less fortunate) then bias (beginning to avoid certain people).
-Safety corrupts civilization.
 * The first group's success becomes so **addictive** that they eventually begin cannibalizing on civilization---going after the poor.
 The golden age: eat, drink, and be merry, then sacrificing the poor for protection.
 * Be wary of the female god---an addiction it is to her too.
 Females like being on top just as much.
 Taking feels like success.
 * "eternal life"
 * Their definition of it *is literally heaven*.
 * Heaven became too obvious.
-* Some people who profited from the age but learned of the ancestor's underwriting began to feel guilty.[^wives].
-Eventually they collaborated and put pressure on the seer (the ancestor's administrator) to stop supporting the narcissists.

 [^repeated]: The system developed to repeating someone else's repression (against an Equal) and changing one facet of it (double, divide, and deconstruct herd mentality).
 The repetition helps disguise the original act.
 Today they have developed to have the appearance of being meritorious/ethical (e.g. "working out"...).
 [^smart]: The gaining of leadership the Bible says made her feel smart.
 And though the intent of the act was good, it had the consequences of bypassing the process of justice (accumulating evidence, discussion, and a trial by peers).
 She choose the path technically because a feeling of outwitting nature---it was a safer path.